 An artist in the world of medicine

-For me, drawing is a mode of coming to know, in the art-science tradition of Leonardo da Vinci.
-That Renaissance spirit of inquiry is at the heart of Art & Anatomy, the class I created at NYU School of Medicine in 2008, when I became Artist in Residence in the Master Scholars Program in Humanistic Medicine.
+Drawing is a mode of coming to know, in the art-science tradition of Leonardo da Vinci, and gaining access to the resources and expertise of the medical school was a gift for my work as an artist.
+And learning through drawing, in that Renaissance spirit of inquiry, was at the heart of Art & Anatomy, the innovative drawing class I created (and taught for twelve years, and which continues on, with artist Kriota Willberg) in the Master Scholars Program in Humanistic Medicine.

 Art & Anatomy: Drawings book

-Laura Ferguson and Katie Grogan, eds., Foreword by Dr. Danielle Ofri
+Laura Ferguson and Katie Grogan, eds., Foreword by Dr. Danielle Ofri, with cover art by Hannah Bernstein.
+Published by University of California Medical Humanities Press, 2018

 "Cutting Deep: The Transformative Power of Art in the Anatomy Lab"